 As important as the timelines and priorities are, flexibility is also paramount in today’s risk management environment.
 As has been seen in the recent past, security departments must be able to move from response to civil unrest to temperature screening of personnel in a professional and efficient manner.
 This requires flexibility in budgeting and timelines, which are addressed in a formal Security Master Plan.
 A roadmap with sufficient alternate routes to adapt to changing conditions allows for an efficient and effective security program.

-While built on best practices, our master security plans are customized for your unique needs.
-In our experience, the most effective plans will incorporate responsibilities not only for preventing, detecting, investigating, and responding to incidents, but also for ongoing monitoring and updating of the plan itself.
+While often built on best practices developed by Kroll over 30 years, we can customize our Security Master Plans for your organization’s unique needs.
+In our experience, the most effective plans will incorporate responsibilities not only for preventing, detecting, investigating and responding to incidents but also for ongoing monitoring and updating of the plan itself.